Knight1/vanmoof-bms/README.md

 Reset ESN
 ```

-It will Display Done if success, Reset ESN fail if the command failed
+It will Display "Done" if success, "Reset ESN fail" if the command failed

 ### Calibrate Discharge Current